gurukarthick96/gurukarthick96/README.md

-# Hi there 👋, I'm Guru Karthick, Welcome to my GitHub Profile!
+# Hi there 👋, I'm Guru Karthick!

 ## About Me
 Lead Software Engineer with 7+ years of expertise in building high-performance, resilient, and scalable enterprise-grade applications using Java, Spring Boot, and Microservices.
 Proven experience in SDLC, API design, distributed systems, and secure payment integrations.
 Skilled in Python, Node.js, and cloud-native DevOps (Azure + Kubernetes).